wazoox/hacker-test-history/README.md

 ## Historical
 ####  011B Have you ever toggled in boot code on the front panel?

+On large computer of yore (up and including the Altair and the IMSAI) you could boot the computer by entering doce word by word with the front panel keys.

 ####  011C ... from memory?

+This is a reference to Seymour Cray booting the CDC 6600 for the first time from memory, using the keys, back in 1964.

 ####  011D Can you program an Eniac?